RealityHertz/Greenhouse-Project/Documentation/Signoffs/Lighting Control - Signoff.md

 ‌

 [4]
+Everbeam.
+“How Long to Leave UV Light on Plants: A Guide to Optimal Exposure Time.”
+Everbeam, shopeverbeam.com/blogs/news/how-long-to-leave-uv-light-on-plants-a-guide-to-optimal-exposure-time#:~:text=The%20distance%20between%20the%20plants%20and%20the%20grow.
+Accessed 13 Feb.
+2024.

+[5]
 Cruz, Terenz Jomar Dela.
 “How to Power Light Bulbs Using an Arduino with a Relay Module.”
 IoT Tech Trends, 19 Oct.
 2022, www.iottechtrends.com/use-relay-module-with-arduino/.